arq5x/bedtools2/docs/content/tools/intersect.rst

 ==========================================================================
 ``-g`` Define an alternate chromosome sort order via a genome file.
 ==========================================================================
-By default, the ``-sorted`` option expects that the input files are sorted alphanumerically by chromosome.
+As described above, the ``-sorted`` option expects that the input files are grouped by chromosome.
 However, there arise cases where ones input files are sorted by a different criteria and it is to computationally onerous to resort the files alphanumerically.
 For example, the GATK expects that BAM files are sorted in a very specific manner.
 The ``-g`` option allows one to specify an exact ording that should be expected in the input (e.g., BAM, BED, etc.) files.
 All you need to do is re-order you genome file to specify the order.
+Also, the use of a genome file to specify the expected order allows the ``intersect`` tool to detect when two files are internally grouped but each file actually follows a different order.
+This will cause incorrect results and the ``-g`` file will alert you to such problems.

 For example, an alphanumerically ordered genome file would look like the
 following: